 - After her initial treatment at the Safdarjung Hospital in Delhi, she was moved to Mount Elizabeth Hospital in Singapore for further care where she succumbed to her injuries on 29 December 2012.

 - A nationwide protest ensued after the incident.
 Thousands of protestors clashed with the police at the India Gate and Raisina Hill in New Delhi.
-Demonstrators were shot with tear gas shells and water canon.
-Many countries of the South Asia and Middle-East also condemned the incident.
+Demonstrators were shot with tear gas shells and water cannons.
+Many countries of South Asia and the Middle-East also condemned the incident.

 - In a swift action, the Delhi Police team led by Chaya Sharma underwent an intense search operation and arrested all the accused within 24 hours of the incident.
 The 6 accused were identified as Ram Singh (the driver), Mukesh Singh (Ram Singh’s brother), Vinay Sharma (an assistant gym instructor), Pawan Gupta (a fruit-seller), and a 17-year juvenile (from Badaun in Uttar Pradesh).

 - In an interview, Chaya Sharma revealed that it was possible to detain the convicts just because of Nirbhaya’s consistent statements.
 She remembered when she first met Nirbhaya (the 23-year-old Physiotherapy-intern) in hospital; fighting for her life after being brutally raped, her attitude was striking.
 She further said that Nirbhaya’s attitude was very positive and she never clammed up like rape victims usually do.